Learn more about setting up your IMAP server connection

 Security: This is the encryption method used by the IMAP server.
 The default value for secure sockets layer (SSL) is appropriate for most IMAP servers.

-Port: This is the TCP port number used to connect to the IMAP server.
-Use port 143 for unencrypted connections, port 143 for Transport Layer Security (TLS) connections, or port 993 (the default), for SSL connections.
+Port: This is the TCP port number that's used to connect to the IMAP server.
+In Office 365, the only available value is 993 for SSL connections.
 Port 993 is appropriate for most IMAP servers.